A Prophet: Plot

-When Luciani discovers that Malik is using his day-releases for his own personal enterprise, he punishes him.
-Malik is sent to meet Brahim Lattrache in Marseille, another Muslim, who is involved in a deal between Luciani and the Lingherris, an Italian mafia group.
+When Luciani discovers that Malik is using his day-releases for his own personal enterprise, he punishes him by pressing a spoon against his eye.
+Later on, Malik is sent by César to meet Brahim Lattrache in Marseille, another Maghrebi, who is involved in a deal between Luciani and the Lingherris, an Italian mafia group.
 Lattrache is bitter toward the Corsicans for the murder of Reyeb and holds Malik at gunpoint.
 When Malik spots a deer warning sign, he remembers a recent dream of deer running in the road.
 He tells his kidnappers that they are in danger of hitting wild animals, and they suddenly strike a deer.
 Lattrache is impressed by Malik, calling him a prophet and agreeing to conduct criminal business with him instead of Luciani, even though Malik admitted that he killed Reyeb.

 Luciani believes there is a "mole" in his organization and decides to use Malik to assassinate Jacky Marcaggi, the don of the Corsican mafia, for secretly dealing with the Lingherris.
-But Malik and Ryad have their own plan for Marcaggi: they kill his bodyguards, kidnap him, and inform him that it was Luciani who ordered the hit before abandoning him in the city.
+But Malik and Ryad have their own plan for Marcaggi: they kill his bodyguards, kidnap him, and tell him that it was Luciani who ordered the hit before abandoning him in the city.

-Malik takes refuge at Ryad's house with his wife and young son.
-Ryad's cancer has returned; his decision to forego more chemotherapy leaves him just six months to live.
-He gets Malik to promise to take care of his family when he's gone.
+Malik takes refuge at Ryad's house.
+The friend's cancer has returned: Ryad's decision to forego more chemotherapy leaves him just six months to live.
+He gets Malik to promise to take care of his family (wife and young son) when he's gone.

-Upon Malik's return to the prison, he is placed in solitary for returning late - putting him out of reach of Luciani's retribution - while Marcaggi uses his influence to wipe out much of Luciani's faction.
-Once back in general population, Malik joins the Muslim faction in the yard.
-When a now powerless Luciani tries to approach him, two Muslims intercept and beat him.
+Upon Malik's return to prison, he is placed in solitary for returning late on purpose - putting him temporarily out of reach of Luciani's retribution - while Marcaggi uses his influence to wipe out Luciani's faction.
+Once back in general population, Malik joins the Maghrebi faction in the yard as their new leader.
+When a now powerless Luciani tries to approach him, two Maghrebis intercept and beat him.

 On the day of his release, Malik is met by Ryad's wife and son outside the prison.
-They walk off together, followed by a vehicle convoy carrying Malik's new associates.
+They walk off together, followed by a convoy of vehicles carrying Malik's new associates.